 Kevin Starr, the late California historian, author and USC professor, agreed to write a column for California, and gave me background on the 20th century Southern California cults that my kooky great uncle hung around.

-Gloria Steinem wrote an homage to Clay Felker in California and joshed with editor Pat Dillon about starting a homey cafe with great food.
+Gloria Steinem wrote an homage to Clay Felker in California and joshed with editor Pat Dillon about starting a homey cafe with checkered curtains.

-Charlotte Stoudt, who collaborated with my friend Joe Loya on various scripts, wrote about Stephen J. Hawking and experimental musician Conlan Nancarrow for California.
-She is currently the story editor for the Showtime series, Homeland.
+Charlotte Stoudt wrote about Stephen J. Hawking and experimental musician Conlan Nancarrow for California.
+She later served as the story editor for the Showtime series, Homeland.

 Sandy Tolan was the editorial supervisor for an innovative reporting project at the Berkeley j-school on climate change that became a special issue of California and won a Peabody.
 Now at USC, he also contributed a feature on the Delta for the magazine.

-Erik Vance was one of the finest young journalists I'd worked with as an intern and fellow at California before he launched his career as a respected science writer and contributing editor to Discover.
+Erik Vance was one of the finest young journalists I'd worked with as an intern and fellow at California before he launched his career as a respected science writer and author of the book, Suggestible You.